GridGain-Demos/spring-data-training/README.md

   </dependency>
   ```

-  3. Add the `ThinClientApplication` class (in the `java/com/gridgain/training/thinclient` package)that bootstraps the Thin Client Application.
+  3. Add the `ThinClientApplication` class (in the `com.gridgain.training.thinclient` package)that bootstraps the Thin Client Application.

   ```java
   @SpringBootApplication(exclude = {DataSourceAutoConfiguration.class, IgniteAutoConfiguration.class})